 The carrying amounts of heritage assets are reviewed where there is evidence of impairment e.g. where an item has suffered physical deterioration or breakage or where doubts arise as to its authenticity.
-Any impairment is recognised and measured in accordance with the Authority's general policies on impairment - see note (u) in this summary of significant accounting policies.
+Any impairment is recognised and measured in accordance with the Authority's general policies on impairment.